August Borsig: Career

-Borsig had become sufficiently important by the end of the 1840s that he was able to weather the economic crisis of 1848-1852 with little damage.
-Starting 1851, foreign railway companies also began to order Borsig locomotives, among them the Warsaw-Vienna Railway and the Seeländische Eisenbahn.
+Starting 1851, foreign railway companies also began to order Borsig locomotives, among them the Warsaw–Vienna Railway and the Seeländische Eisenbahn.
 After the 500th locomotive had been completed in 1854, Borsig was made Geheimer Kommerzienrat (Secret Commerce Councillor).
-This allowed him to tighten his monopoly position, and 67 of the 68 new Prussian locomotives in 1854 came from Borsig factories.
+This allowed him to tighten his monopoly position, and in 1854, 67 of the 68 new Prussian locomotives came from Borsig factories.

+The increasing number of orders had also increased Borsig's private wealth, and he soon became a rich entrepreneur who was not averse to splendor and a patron for many artists.
 Some years earlier, his magnificent villa in Berlin-Moabit had been completed, fulfilling a dream of Borsig's.

+August Borsig was said to be a strict, but fair boss with a zest for action.
+For his workers, he set up non-profit health insurance (aka "sickness fund"), a funeral expense fund (German: Bestattungskasse), and a savings bank.
+His company had an instruction room, a dining room and a bath with swimming pool.

+Personal life and death

+In 1828, he married Louise Pahl; they had one son, Albert.

-However, he could not enjoy his wealth for very long.
+He could not enjoy his wealth for very long.
 He died in Berlin on 6 July 1854, at the height of his power.